erikpena/mux-webhook-replit-viewer/README.md

 ## Deployment

 The easiest way to validate is to deploy this onto [Repl.it](https://repl.it) and set the webhook url in Mux Dashboard.

-Be sure to update the secret.
+After creating the Webhook, access the signing secret by clicking the "Show Signing Secret" button for the newly created Webhook on https://dashboard.mux.com/settings/webhooks.
+Copy the signing secret and paste it into `.env` file (based on teh `.env_sample`).

 ## How to use